 3. The Importance of Significant Detail

-You want to create images on the page that evoke emotions and create a dream in your readers’ mind.
-It is about learning to see the extra-ordinary in the ordinary.
+You want to create images on the page that evoke emotions and create a ‘dream’ in your readers’ minds.
+And learning to see the extraordinary in the ordinary.

 4. An Introduction to Classic Story Structure

 “The art of writing is immensely more difficult than the beginning writer may at first believe but in the end can be mastered by anyone willing to do the work.”
 John Gardner

 Story structure gives your writing shape and meaning, takes your reader on an emotional and spiritual journey and keeps them turning the pages wanting to know what happens next.

 If you learn the craft and put the work in, you will write stories that other people will want to read.